KateBoz/SPASAM/Manuscript_2/Readme.md

 ## This folder contains information for manuscript 2
-Data quality and Tag integration paper
+Data quality and tag integration paper